 For the synthesis of a coordinating process, it is required that the processes that need to be coordinated are known.
-Furthermore, during the synthesis, it is required to find processes that can be glued together to a given process.
-In [18], we have developed a technique for finding processes that fulfill constraints on the functionality, including temporal constraints (desired order of activities).
-The query formalism for constraints is a combination of the μ -calculus [19], [20] temporal logic and $SHIQ(\mathbf{D})$ description logic.
-Desired exchanged messages, i.e., input and output parameters, are constrained in a $\mathcal{SHIQ}(\mathbf{D})$ domain ontology $\mathcal{O}{\mathcal{R}}$, which allows us to express assumptions on the types of the messages.
-Then, the desired behavior is modeled by expressions using the μ calculus.
-The modal μ -calculus, an extension of the modal logic, is used to query for modal and temporal properties of processes expressions.
-It has a simple syntax, an easily given semantics, and the fixpoint operators provide immense power [19], [20].
+Furthermore, during the synthesis, it is required to find those processes that can be glued together to a given process.
+Technically it means, that for a given interaction pattern, processes with inverse interaction pattern need to be detected automatically.
+In [14], we have developed a technique for finding processes that fulfill constraints on the functionality, including temporal constraints (desired order of activities).
+The query formalism for constraints is a combination of the μ -calculus temporal logic and